-In the test mode, the normal operation of the SCOPETM bus transceivers and registers is inhibited, and the test circuitry is enabled to observe and control the I/O boundary of the device.
-When enabled, the test circuitry can perform boundary-scan test operations according to the protocol described in IEEE Standard 1149.1-1990.
+In the test mode, the normal operation of the SCOPE[TM] universal bus transceivers is inhibited and the test circuitry is enabled to observe and control the I/O boundary of the device.
+When enabled, the test circuitry performs boundary-scan test operations according to the protocol described in IEEE Standard 1149.1-1990.

-Four dedicated test pins observe and control the operation of the test circuitry: test data input (TDI), test data output (TDO), test mode select (TMS), and test clock (TCK).
+Four dedicated test pins are used to observe and control the operation of the test circuitry: test data input (TDI), test data output (TDO), test mode select (TMS), and test clock (TCK).
 Additionally, the test circuitry performs other testing functions such as parallel-signature analysis (PSA) on data inputs and pseudo-random pattern generation (PRPG) from data outputs.
 All testing and scan operations are synchronized to the TAP interface.